 NavaDurga symbolizes nine forms of adi-shakti – Goddess Durga.
 During Navratri, we awaken the energy aspect of Godhead in the personification of the universal mother Goddess Durga, which precisely betokens the remover of grief in life.
 She is commonly famous with the name “NavaDurga”, “Devi” (goddess), or “Shakti” (energy or power).
 So, Navratri’s nine nights were considered to be very auspicious to worship the nine planets and nine divinities.
 Names of 9 forms of Maa Durga are Shailputri, Brahmacharini, Chandraghanta, Kushmanda, Skandamata, Katyayani, Kalaratri, Mahagauri, and Siddhidhatri.

 (9 forms of Maa Durga)

 The 1st form of NavaDurga – Shailputri Devi

 Who is Goddess Shailputri?

-Shailputri is the first form of NavaDurga; and is also known as Bhavani, Parvati or Hemavati.
+Shailputri is the first form of NavaDurga; and is also known as Bhavani, Parvati, or Hemavati.
 She is known to be the earthly essence.
 Maa Shailputri is the major and the absolute form of the Goddess.
 Since she was the wife to Lord Shiva and is known as Parvati.
-She took birth as the daughter of Lord Himalaya; due to which she is named as Shailputri – the daughter of mountains.
-Her deity has a half moon in her forehead and holds a trident in her right hand & lotus flower in her left hand.
+She took birth as the daughter of Lord Himalaya; due to which she is named Shailputri – the daughter of mountains.
+Her deity has a half-moon on her forehead and holds a trident in her right hand & a lotus flower in her left hand.
 The Goddess can be seen seated on mount Nandi (bull).

 Maa Shailputri Story